queenyc23/Maze-Game/README.md

 # Maze-Game

 I created an engine for generating explorable worlds.
 Users are able to explore and interact with the world I created!
+There's background music!

 This project required me to:
 - Work through every stage of development from ideation to presentation.
 - Handle large pieces of code and emulated something like a product development cycle.